-What Are the 5 C’s of Credit?
+What are the 5 C’s of credit?

 When you apply for a loan, mortgage or credit card, the lender will want to know you can pay back the money as agreed.
 Lenders will look at your creditworthiness, or how you’ve managed debt and whether you can take on more.
 One way to do this is by checking those 5 C’s.

-Understanding these criteria may help you boost your creditworthiness and qualify for credit.
+Understanding the 5 C’s of credit may help you boost your creditworthiness and qualify for credit.
 Here’s what you should know.

 Lenders may also set minimum credit score requirements.
 Generally, a higher credit score signifies less risk for the lender.
 So maintaining good credit scores or improving your credit scores may help you qualify for credit in the future.